spiral/framework/README.md

 At the moment, I'm still transitioning some of the old codebase into the new architecture.

-Base application with sample modules, views and routing: https://github.com/spiral-php/application
+Base application with modules, views and routing: https://github.com/spiral-php/application

 What is ready
 =================